ciklysta/django-mojeid-auth/README.rst

 The main purpose of this fork is to remove launchpad related stuff and add mojeID related stuff. mojeID is a Czech openid implementation managed by `CZ.NIC z.s.p.o. <http://www.nic.cz/>`_

+It supports both python2 and python3.
+(Tested on python 2.7 and 3.4, but is expected to work on >=2.6)

 Basic Installation
 ------------------